MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/repeatfunction.md

 ---
 title: repeat() - Azure Data Explorer
-description: Learn how to use the repeat() function to generate a dynamic array holding a series of equal values. ms.reviewer: alexans ms.topic: reference ms.date: 01/15/2023
+description: Learn how to use the repeat() function to generate a dynamic array containing a series comprised of repeated numbers. ms.reviewer: alexans ms.topic: reference ms.date: 01/23/2023
 ---
 # repeat()

-Generates a dynamic array holding a series of equal values.
+Generates a dynamic array containing a series comprised of repeated numbers.

 ## Syntax